kartavtcev/exchange/README.md

 + Read-only log of exchanges responses for legal compliance ???
 Will skip IoC(DI), logging for this demo.

 + ***TODO:*** So far if cycle/arbitrage is found in the graph, no path would be returned.
-To solve this, will need to go 1 by 1 deleting cycle edges {with recursion until path not found} and then return the path found or move to next edge.
+To solve this, will need to go 1 by 1 trying to delete cycle edges {with recursion until path not found} and then return the path found or move to next edge.

 ---